Passinwind/PW3B-LPF/V2 Schematic and BOM.md

 # PW3B-LPF v2

-Status: Abandoned, no longer supported or recommended for new builds.
+Status: Obsolete and abandoned, no longer supported or recommended for new builds.